Active ingredient

 Store in the original carton in order to protect from light.

-Your pre-filled syringe may be left outside the refrigerator to reach room temperature (up to 25°C) before injection.
+Your pre-filled pen may be left outside the refrigerator to reach room temperature (up to 25°C) before injection.
 This will make the injection more comfortable.
 After removal from the refrigerator, Repatha may be stored at room temperature (up to 25°C) in the original carton and must be used within 1 month.

 Do not use this medicine if you notice it is discoloured or contains large lumps, flakes or coloured particles.